 - Stealth Pun: He's a priest who's dedicated his whole life to fulfilling Dio's* prophecy for Judgement Day.

 - Story-Breaker Power: Made in Heaven lets Pucci gradually speed up time to the point of entire days passing in seconds for other characters while Pucci sees everything as happening in normal time, effectively giving him escalating super speed.
 At his peak, he essentially has The World's time-stop ability on constantly (while Jotaro's World powers are virtually useless against him by this point).
-He's fast enough that he kills Annasui, Jotaro, Ermes, and Jolyne easily.
-Arrogance is really the only reason he loses to Emporio.
+He's fast enough that he kills Anasui, Jotaro, Ermes, and Jolyne easily.
+A combination of arrogance and Emporio abusing his Logical Weakness in a especific location is really the only reason he loses.

 - Throwing Off the Disability: He was born with a club foot and used to walk with a noticeable limp.
 Dio's sudden and miraculous cure of his condition is what initially drew Pucci to him.

 - Trauma Conga Line: His Start of Darkness is due to a series of one tragic circumstance to the next.
 Firstly, he grew up his entire life believing that his brother died in childbirth, only to discover that he was alive the whole time.
 Then, he finds out that his beloved sister is unknowingly in a relationship with said long-lost brother.
 Then, his own actions in trying to break off their relationship ends up driving his sister into despair and suicide while he helplessly watches.
 The guy has a lot of baggage.